geeknik/my-awesome-stars/README.md

 ## Clojure

-- [damn/clojure.world](https://github.com/damn/clojure.world) - 🌎 Crafting 🧙 worlds with alien 🛸 technology 👽
+- [damn/clojure.ctx](https://github.com/damn/clojure.ctx) - A programming language for game development
 - [instantdb/instant](https://github.com/instantdb/instant) - Instant is a modern Firebase.
 We make you productive by giving your frontend a real-time database.

 ## CodeQL